Master of Education in Teacher Education

 - Early Childhood Education (PreK-2)

 - Elementary Education (1-6)

 - Biology, Chemistry, Earth Science, English, General Science, History, Math, Humanities, Math/Science, Physics

 High School Education (8-12)

 - Biology, Chemistry, Earth Science, English, History, Math, Physics

 For those students who desire more flexibility, Merrimack offers a competency- based M.Ed. program in teacher education.
 This competency-based educational (CBE) format program combines 100% online courses with immersion events and in-classroom practicum close to home.
 Students progress at their own pace through learning materials and assessments designed to ensure mastery of skills required for teaching excellence and valued by employers.

-Choose from two tracks:
+Choose from three tracks:

 - Middle and High School Education: Verification of subject-matter requirements for initial license in the content area.

 - Education: K-12 Teacher Education program: Official scores from the Massachusetts Tests for Educator Licensure (MTEL) It is strongly recommended that applicants have passed at least the Communications and Literacy Skills (01) test.